Endijuan33/kaleido-cli/README.md

 ## 🔄 Updating the Script

-**To keep your bot up-to-date with the latest improvements and fixes, simply run the following command in your project directory:**
+**To keep your bot up-to-date with the latest improvements and fixes, simply run:**

 ```bash
    git pull origin main